Capture test

 | ChatGPT or Claude | Pasted text or uploaded files | Flexible one-off summarization | General analysis |

 Capture a long video, summarize it, save the key claims, then connect the output to related articles or notes.
-Recall is a natural fit for this path.
+An AI knowledge-base workflow is a natural fit for this path.

 Add several PDFs to a controlled notebook, ask for summaries, then test yourself against the source set.
 NotebookLM is built for this path.